top of page

 My main goal is to primarily use domestic woods, but if I can source it responsibly I won't object to using it.

-Some woods I will commonly use: Birch, Karelian Birch, Flamed Birch, Maple, Flamed Maple, European Ash, Alder, Ebony, Walnut, Mahogany.
+Some woods I will commonly use: different kinds of Birch and Maple, European Ash, Linden, Alder, Ebony, Walnut, Mahogany.

 If there is something specific you are looking for, I will hear you out and let you know if I can get it or am willing to use it.